Will I have to provide mountains of paperwork as evidence?

 Large Primary, SEN, EY School: 100 pupils or more

 Help?
-If you require any assistance, please contact us either by email or by telephone and we will do our best to deal with your query promptly.
-The support desk is available Monday to Thursday from 0900 – 1600 and on a Friday from 0900 – 1500.
-Email: firstname.lastname@example.org or call 0870 240 0480.
+If you require any assistance, please contact us by email and we will do our best to deal with your query promptly.
+Email: firstname.lastname@example.org.